 Your first step is to mix the spices.

-Now, saute the veggies in some oil.
+Saute the veggies in oil.
 Add the garlic, ginger, and spices, then add the turkey.
 Stir to make sure everything is well-coated.

 Add the broth and simmer for a short while to allow the flavors to meld.
 The last step is to thicken the curry with cornstarch.
 Remember to mix it first with a bit of cold water.